dynamsoft-docs/capture-vision-docs/enums/core/section-type.md

 # Enumeration SectionType

-Describes the section of the algorithm.
+`SectionType` describes the section of the algorithm.
 In the `IntermediateResultReceiver`, the `SectionType` indicate the algorithm section that produced the `IntermediateResult`.

 ```cpp
 typedef enum SectionType